太陽工業コラム

 If there is a problem with a material, we will visit the site to check the situation, even if it is overseas.
 So far, we have visited Taiwan, Thailand, Malaysia, and France.
 We check the local environment and listen to what the person in charge has to say.
 We have equipment and other facilities that can reproduce high temperatures and humidity, so as soon as we return, we will reproduce the situation on site and make improvements.

-What is reassuring is that the Institute is staffed with professionals.
-We have a variety of senior staff, including senior staff who have designed many large-scale properties, senior staff who are knowledgeable about construction laws, and senior staff who are skilled in identifying issues and countermeasures.
+What is reassuring is that the Technical Research Center is staffed with professionals.
+We have a variety of talents, including senior staff who have designed many large-scale properties, senior staff who are knowledgeable about construction laws, and senior staff who are skilled in identifying issues and countermeasures.
 That is why we are able to develop a wide range of developments, such as developing membrane materials coated with photocatalytic functions even though we are not a materials manufacturer, or combining advanced materials with membrane materials even though we do not have manufacturing capabilities.
 We are proud of our achievements in these areas.

 Experiencing a major setback in my sixth year with the company - what I learned from it

-I place great importance on “conviction” in development.
+I place great importance on “the feeling of satisfaction and understanding” in development.
 I came to place particular emphasis on this when I was involved in the development of a new membrane material with antibacterial and antiviral functions toward the end of my first year with the company.
 These functions are in demand today, but at that time there were only cases of SARS and swine flu.
 It was unknown whether it would become a sellable product or not, but I was interested in it because it was related to my research theme when I was a student, and the department encouraged me to embark on the project.

 It took about six years of development, and when the new membrane material was finally completed, I was filled with a sense of accomplishment.
 After all, this was my first major project since joining the company.
 I was full of expectation that we would receive orders from medical institutions, but we never received any requests.
 In other words, the development of a product that was not needed by society ended in failure.
 I have never felt the weight of responsibility as much as I did at that time.
 When I was devastated by the irreversible six years, I was approached by the then general manager of the company.